 For Social Workers

-Social workers provide a vital service to citizens who are already struggling, so they are far more likely to be involved in a crisis intervention scenario.
+Social workers provide a vital service to citizens who are already struggling, particularly those with mental health issues or developmental disabilities.
+They are far more likely to be involved in a crisis intervention scenario.
 Thankfully, the presence of a social worker doesn’t immediately escalate the situation, so these individuals don’t have to worry as much about being involved in an altercation.

-That said, someone in a crisis can still do some real harm, so it’s imperative for a social worker to have comprehensive de-escalation and conflict resolution training.
+That said, someone in a crisis, especially those with developmental disabilities or severe mental health challenges, can still do some real harm, so it’s imperative for a social worker to have comprehensive conflict resolution training.
 They may encounter individuals who may be contemplating self-harm or those who might want to harm others they perceive as causing the crisis (i.e., a cheating spouse).
+Involving family members in these discussions can often provide additional support and facilitate a better understanding of the individual’s needs.

-Another reason why de-escalation is so critical is that children are often involved in social work cases.
+Another reason why de-escalation training programs for social workers are critical is that children, who might also have mental health issues or developmental disabilities, are often involved in social work cases.
 Having kids present can create stressful challenges, so it’s imperative to calm the situation as quickly as possible and work toward a positive and peaceful resolution.

-The other advantage that social workers have is that they can communicate with individuals more than once.
+The other advantage that these professionals have is that they can communicate with individuals more than once, providing ongoing support and training in managing their conditions effectively.
 While a police officer may only interact with someone one time, a social worker will likely do so multiple times.
 That said, because social workers are often overstretched and overworked, it’s hard to follow up with someone as much as they may need to resolve their crisis.

 For Educators